yoyobbi/litjson/README.md

 ## Compiling

 I've left the LitJson csproj intact so you can compile a dll and run the tests.
-When your ready to use the library in Unity3D I recommend you import the uncompleted source as there are some #if directives in UnityPlatform.cs that help make the library work on WinRT (and possibly other platforms in the future).
+When your ready to use the library in your project I recommend you import the uncompiled source as there are some #if directives in UnityPlatform.cs that help make the library work on WinRT (and possibly other platforms in the future).

 ## Tests